Comuna 13 History – Medellins Street Art Capital

 You can visit Comuna 13 by yourself, especially if it is during the weekend as there are plenty of other tourists around.
 But I think you are really missing out if you do not go on a tour.

-We decided to do a tour with Zippy Tours as they have really good reviews and all guides are from the area.
+➡️ We decided to do a tour with Zippy Tours as they have really good reviews and all guides are from the area.
 Our guide was amazing and shared lots of personal insights.

 Our guide shared with us that her dad was sadly killed during the early 2000’s.
 So her life could easily gone down the wrong path.

-On the tour, you will be taken on a walking tour around the community.
-Plus there is also a dance performance and a freestyle rap show from locals which was really cool.
+Plus there is also a freestyle rap show from locals which was cool and entertaining!

 Communa 13 Graffiti Tours

 Much of the art is related to Comuna 13’s history.
 So it is great to see art with so much meaning.
+You will also get to sample some typical street food from Comuna 13.

-Visiting Comuna 13 By Yourself
+Visiting Comuna 13 by yourself

 I usually do not like going on a guided tour of neighborhoods like this.
-But I am really glad I did.
+But I am really glad I did!
 It is such a unique neighborhood and I have seen nothing like it in my travels around the world.